 Due to their financial stake in the firm, equity partners have a greater stake in its success.
 Whenever the firm is financially successful, they are also financially successful.

 Different law firms use the title partner differently.
 This depends on the person's position within the firm and the tier in which they are situated.
 Every kind of partner gets a similar set of benefits, including health insurance, pensions, and other amenities.
 However, there is no literal change from being a non-equity partner to an equity partner.
 The job title may sound similar, but the job responsibilities, benefits, and expectations are very different.
 Many AmLaw 200 firms have both non-equity and equity partners.
 Depending on your ambitions, your finances, and your goals, you will determine what kind of career you want to pursue.

 Unlike associates, where the rules of compensation, advancement, and so forth appear very clear, it is far less so with partners.

 - If an associate is a certain class year and bills a certain amount of hours then the associate can expect to make a certain amount of money—not so with partners.

 - If the firm is doing well and the associate is busy, and not too senior, then the associate will keep his or her job—not so with partners.

 - If the associate is in an active practice area and has good credentials, the associate can get another position without too much difficulty—not so with partners.

-Though “making partner” is considered a huge badge of honor, partners in large American law firms also have to deal with an enormous amount of stress and contend with a number of significant difficulties on a daily basis.
-In fact, while many associates believe that they have the more difficult job as compared to the partners for whom they work, many partners have the opposite feeling.
+Though “making partner” is considered a huge badge of honor, partners in large American law firms also have to deal with an enormous amount of stress and contend with many significant difficulties daily.
+In fact, while many associates believe that they have a more difficult job as compared to the partners for whom they work, many partners have the opposite feeling.
 Given the pressures partners face each day, many feel that being a partner is far more difficult than being an associate.